 Writing and Adulthood

-His life greatly influenced his writing.
+Oscar Wilde’s life has greatly influenced his writing.

 Unsure of his life plan, Wilde enquired about lecturing positions at Oxford and Cambridge.
 He spent 6 years travelling between London, Paris and the U. S. lecturing in different Universities.